jlevy/pandemic-recipes/README.md

   enough.
 Soaking them also has an unexpected downside: it won’t last as long.

+I’ve given Amazon links on the products I use, but you can find others.

 ### Preparation Time

 Takes about 20 minutes.